-You should consider your tax situation in 2021 as well as your projected tax situation in 2022 in order to determine if it would be best to generate additional realized capital gains this year or the next.
+You should consider your tax situation in 2022 as well as your projected tax situation in 2023 to determine if it would be best to generate additional realized capital gains this year or the next.
 Varying concerns may prompt some taxpayers to reduce their exposure in some of their stock investments.
-If planned correctly, the affirmative use of the constructive sale rules may allow a taxpayer to hedge an appreciated position through the end of the year and can give the taxpayer the ability to accelerate capital gains into 2021 or defer capital gains recognition to 2022 and beyond.
+If planned correctly, the affirmative use of the constructive sale rules may allow a taxpayer to hedge an appreciated position through the end of the year and can give the taxpayer the ability to accelerate capital gains into 2022 or defer capital gains recognition to 2023 and beyond.